status-im/status-mobile/doc/starting-guide.md

 # Build release

-To build the app, your can simply run on of the following:
+To build the app, you can simply run on of the following:
 ```
 make release-android
 make release-ios